-Composer, conductor, and creative thinker – JOHN ADAMS occupies a unique position in the world of American music.
-His works, both operatic and symphonic, stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes.
-Over the past 25 years, Adams’ music has played a decisive role in turning the tide of contemporary musical aesthetics away from academic modernism and toward a more expansive, expressive language, entirely characteristic of his New World surroundings.
+Composer, conductor, and creative thinker – JOHN ADAMS occupies a unique position in the world of music.
+His works stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes.
+Works spanning more than three decades are among the most performed of all contemporary classical music, among them Harmonielehre, Shaker Loops, Violin Concerto, El Niño, Doctor Atomic Symphony, and Short Ride in a Fast Machine.

 Born and raised in New England, Adams learned the clarinet from his father and played in marching bands and community orchestras during his formative years.
-He began composing at the age of ten and heard his first orchestral pieces performed while still a teenager.
-The intellectual and artistic traditions of New England, including his studies at Harvard University and attendance at Boston Symphony Orchestra concerts, helped shape him as an artist and thinker.
-After earning two degrees from Harvard, he moved to Northern California in 1971 and has since lived in the San Francisco Bay area.
+He began composing at age ten and his first orchestral pieces were performed while he was just a teenager.

 Adams has received honorary doctorates from Yale, Harvard, Northwestern, Cambridge, and the Juilliard School.
 A provocative writer, he is author of the highly acclaimed autobiography Hallelujah Junction and is a frequent contributor to The New York Times Book Review.

 Adams is Creative Chair of the Los Angeles Philharmonic.
 His current project is an opera about the California Gold Rush.

 The official John Adams website is earbox.com.